brothers-rich/datarich.github.io/README.md

 DENVER — The city’s mile-high altitude really hits the brothers hard in our first installment.
 This month the brothers attend NICAR, the annual conference for the National Institute of Computer-Assisted Reporting.
 It's the oldest and largest conference dedicated to data journalism and a great place to talk to old friends and new about data journalism and its evolution.
 Enjoy!

-Biggest thanks to Julia Chan, a Digital Editor at Reveal News, for her help making this month's episode.
+<i>Biggest thanks to Julia Chan, a Digital Editor at Reveal News, for her help making this month's episode.
 Without her we would have had a poorer show.
-Thank you!
+Thank you!</i>

 ###Links:

-Tipsheets compiled by Investigative Reporters & Editors Tipsheets as compiled by Chrys Wu
+- Tipsheets compiled by Investigative Reporters & Editors
+- Tipsheets as compiled by Chrys Wu
-NICAR conference blog
+- NICAR conference blog
-A link to donate to IRE, the folks who put on a wonderful conference
+- A link to donate to IRE, the folks who put on a wonderful conference

 ###Music:

-Episode Intro: Tobaggan - Silent Partner
+- Episode Intro: Tobaggan - Silent Partner
-Episode Outro: Roller Blades - Otis McDonald
+- Episode Outro: Roller Blades - Otis McDonald
-Better Know a Data intro: Space Coast - Topher Mohr and Alex Elena Better Know a Data outro:Vespers - Topher Mohr and Alex Elena NICAR interviews: Late Night Snack - Gunnar Olsen
+- Better Know a Data intro: Space Coast - Topher Mohr and Alex Elena
+- Better Know a Data outro:Vespers - Topher Mohr and Alex Elena
+- NICAR interviews: Late Night Snack - Gunnar Olsen

 ##Friends of the family